rradz/gossip/README.md

     - For each gossip (u, v):
       - If exactly one endpoint is in `spreaders`, emit `(iteration, 1, gossip_heard_count[spreader], gossip_heard_count[receiver])` and add the receiver to `receivers`.
       - Else (both already heard), emit a neutral event `(iteration, 0, min_count, max_count)`.
+    - Append one sentinel event `(iteration, -1, group_sizes)` where `group_sizes` is the sorted vector of connected-component sizes in the frontier-induced subgraph.
+Intuition: how many independent conversations and how large they are.
     - Update `spreaders ← spreaders ∪ receivers`, `new_spreaders ← receivers`, and increment `iteration`.
   - Sort `timeline` and store it as the fingerprint for s.
 - The graph fingerprint is the sorted multiset of all per-vertex timelines.
 Two graphs match if these multisets are identical.